hueyyeng/AssetsBrowser/README.md

 This is still an ongoing progress and minor bugs are expected.

-Feel free to fork out as I wrote this with Python 2.7 and PyQt5 which has compatibility issue with Python 3.0+ and PyQt4 environment.

 ## Goals
 During my time working for a small 3DCG studio, the creation of new assets are tedious since it is created manually by hand using Windows Explorer.